ryan-neff/Advent-of-Code/README.md

 For example:

-A present with dimensions 2x3x4 requires 2+2+3+3 = 10 feet of ribbon to wrap the present plus 2 * 3 * 4 = 24 feet of ribbon for the bow, for a total of 34 feet.
+- A present with dimensions 2x3x4 requires 2+2+3+3 = 10 feet of ribbon to wrap the present plus 2 * 3 * 4 = 24 feet of ribbon for the bow, for a total of 34 feet.
-A present with dimensions 1x1x10 requires 1+1+1+1 = 4 feet of ribbon to wrap the present plus 1 * 1 * 10 = 10 feet of ribbon for the bow, for a total of 14 feet.
+- A present with dimensions 1x1x10 requires 1+1+1+1 = 4 feet of ribbon to wrap the present plus 1 * 1 * 10 = 10 feet of ribbon for the bow, for a total of 14 feet.

 How many total feet of ribbon should they order?

+##Day 3 - Perfectly Spherical Houses in a Vacuum

+Santa is delivering presents to an infinite two-dimensional grid of houses.

+He begins by delivering a present to the house at his starting location, and then an elf at the North Pole calls him via radio and tells him where to move next.
+Moves are always exactly one house to the north (^), south (v), east (>), or west (<).
+After each move, he delivers another present to the house at his new location.

+However, the elf back at the north pole has had a little too much eggnog, and so his directions are a little off, and Santa ends up visiting some houses more than once.
+How many houses receive at least one present?

+For example:

+- > delivers presents to 2 houses: one at the starting location, and one to the east.
+- ^>v< delivers presents to 4 houses in a square, including twice to the house at his starting/ending location.
+- ^v^v^v^v^v delivers a bunch of presents to some very lucky children at only 2 houses.